Bread in culture: Asia

 The traditional bread in China is mantou.
 It is made by steaming or deep-frying dough made from wheat flour.
 In Northern China and northern central China, mantou is often eaten as an alternative staple to rice.
-Steamed mantou is similar to Western white bread, but since it is not baked it does not have a brown outer crust.
+Steamed mantou is similar to Western white bread, but because it is not baked, it lacks a brown crust.
 Mantou that have a filling such as meat or vegetables (cha siu bao, for example) are called baozi.
 The kompyang of Fuzhou is an example of a Chinese bread baked in a clay oven.